Getting a building permit

 • A Current Certificate of Compliance – Design, in accordance with Regulation 126 and associated computations for steel & timber components outside of the design limits of recognized span tables (engineered buildings only);

-• A Certificate of Consent from the Victorian Building Authority act as an owner-builder if the value of work exceeds $16,000 (owner-builders only).
+• A Certificate of Consent from the Building and Plumbing Commission to act as an owner-builder if the value of work exceeds $16,000 (owner-builders only).

 Lodge and track your application online